-Document Considerations Charge sheet The alleged offence(s) will have been read Indictment aloud in court, and their terms must be supplied under Rule 5.8(4) Material disclosed under CPIA 1996 To the extent that the content is deployed at trial, it becomes public at that hearing.
+Document Considerations Charge sheet The alleged offence(s) will have been read Indictment aloud in court, and their terms must be supplied under CrimPR 5.8(4) Material disclosed under CPIA 1996 To the extent that the content is deployed at trial, it becomes public at that hearing.
 Otherwise, it is a criminal offence for it to be disclosed: section 18 of the 1996 Act.
-Written notices, applications, replies To the extent that evidence is introduced, (including any application for or measures taken, at trial, the content representation) becomes public at that hearing.
-A statutory prohibition against disclosure application applies to an representation: sections 33, 34 and 35 of the LASPO Act 2012.

-Sentencing remarks should usually be provided to the accredited Press, if the judge was reading from a prepared script which was handed out immediately afterwards; if not, then permission for a member of the accredited Press to obtain a transcript should usually be given (see also paragraphs 26 and 29 below).
-See Rule 5.5.
+Written notices, applications, replies (including any application for representation) To the extent that evidence is introduced, or measures taken, at trial, the content becomes public at that hearing.
+A statutory prohibition against disclosure applies to an application for representation: sections 33, 34 and 35 of the LASPO Act 2012.
+Sentencing remarks Sentencing remarks should usually be provided to the accredited Press, if the judge was reading from a prepared script which was handed out immediately afterwards; if not, then permission for a member of the accredited Press to obtain a transcript should usually be given (see also paragraphs 26 and 29 below).

-Official recordings See Rule 5.5.
-Transcript
+Official recordings Transcript See CrimPR 5.5.
+See CrimPR 5.5.